 - Grizedale Forest

 When it's time to head back home, there's no better place than one of our Lake District holiday cottages to sit back and enjoy lake and countryside views with a glass of something cold.
 With enclosed gardens for morning scampers and roaring fires for evening snoozes, you'll find the perfect Lakes retreat with one of our cosy holiday cottages.

-1. The one with a hot tub
+The dog-friendly Lake District cottage with a hot tub

 Woodland Retreat, Windermere 1 mile (sleeps 6 and 2 dogs)

-This cosy wooden lodge nestled in woodland and on the shores of tranquil Lake Windermere makes the perfect escape for six guests and their two faithful friends.
+This cosy wooden lodge, nestled in woodland and on the shores of tranquil Lake Windermere, makes the perfect escape for six guests and their two faithful friends.
 Situated on a holiday park, you have use of the leisure facilities including an indoor heated swimming pool, spa and sauna, or why not hire a boat on the lake to discover this beautiful part of the country?
 If that sounds like too much hard work, hop aboard a lake steamer and cruise the full length of Windermere.

 Why we love it: A private hot tub to sink into after a day of walking and climbing is the perfect end to any day.

-2. The one with the lakeside views
+The dog-friendly Lake District cottage with the lakeside views

 Broad Howe, Near and Far Sawrey (sleeps 5 and 3 dogs)